Office for Demographic Change Bill [HL]

 Overview

-This bill establishes the Office for Demographic Change (ODC), a body tasked with analyzing the impact of population changes in the UK, considering future changes and their consequences, and reporting to Parliament.
-The ODC will inform government policy by providing evidence-based analysis and assessments related to demographic objectives.
+This bill establishes the Office for Demographic Change (ODC), a new independent body tasked with analyzing the impact of population changes in the UK, advising the government on its demographic policies, and reporting to Parliament.

 Description